jacob-willden/movie-content-filter-extension/README.md

 (For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser, and you will need to recheck the box to enable filters and enter a preferences ID in the extension popup.)

+## Browser Requirements

+Chrome: Version 55 or newer

+Microsoft Edge: Version 79 or newer

+Firefox: Version 54 or newer

+Opera: Version 42 or newer

+Other Browsers (including Vivaldi and Brave): Any version that supports ECMAScript 2015 or newer, supports the `fetch` and `async` functions in JavaScript, and supports standard web extensions

+(If you would like to use the extension with an older version of these browsers or an unsupported browser, [submit an issue on Github](https://github.com/jacob-willden/movie-content-filter-extension/issues).)

+Thanks to the [Can I Use](https://caniuse.com/) and [Mozilla Developer Network](https://developer.mozilla.org/) websites for browser compatibility information.

 ## Legal

 The extension does not alter video files at all, but instead lets "users choose to see or not to see parts of the content, and the app remembers their choice" (quoted from the Read Me file for the VideoSkip extension [here](https://github.com/fruiz500/VideoSkip-extension/blob/master/README.md), which extension's code this extension is built on).
 It also does not enable unauthorized access to video files.